inrae/GenomAsm4pg/README.md

 These are the directories for the data produced by the workflow:

-- An automatic report is generated in the `RUN` directory.
+- An automatic report is generated in each `RUN` directory.
 - `01_raw_data_QC` contains all quality control ran on the reads.
 FastQC and LongQC create html reports on fastq and bam files respectively, reads stats are given by Genometools, and predictions of genome size and heterozygosity are given by Genomescope (in directory `04_kmer`).
 - `02_genome_assembly` contains 2 assemblies.
 The first one is in `01_raw_assembly`, it is the assembly obtained with hifiasm.
 The second one is in `02_after_purge_dups_assembly`, it is the hifiasm assembly after haplotigs removal by purge_dups.
 Both assemblies have a `01_assembly_QC` directory containing assembly statistics done by Genometools (in directory `assembly_stats`), BUSCO analyses (`busco`), k-mer profiles with KAT (`katplot`) and completedness and QV stats with Merqury (`merqury`) as well as assembled telomeres with FindTelomeres (`telomeres`).